Bklieger/ai4collab-bruno/README.md

 ~~~
 DEPLOYMENT = local, development, or production.
 Run with -d for detached.

 The application is now up and running!
+You can check the status of the deployment for any errors in the logs.

 ## Run Without Docker